 Whether you are an independent contractor or at-will employee, you have rights.
 If you are an at-will employee, you have the rights to bring a wrongful termination claim against your employer.
 Even your employment status is “at-will”, that does not mean your employer is immune from being sued for any of their wrongful conducts.

 There have been many cases where independent contractors are misclassified, and should be put under the category of employee.
-If you have been misclassified, under Illinois law, you will be treated as employees.
+If you have been misclassified, under Illinois law, you will be treated as an employee.
 Being an independent contractor, you may have other claims in addition to wrongful termination, if you think the employer had a malicious reason to terminate you.

 If you have been fired for unfair reasons, you should not just accept your employer’s decision.
 You have legal rights that should be exercised.
 However, termination claims are risky and complex– that is why you should consider teaming up with an experienced wrongful termination attorney who has in-depth knowledge of Illinois employment laws and regulations and can guide you through the legal system.
-Contact the Law Office of Michael T. Smith today at 847.466.1099 to discuss your case with an experienced Roselle wrongful termination attorney.
+Contact the Law Office of Michael T. Smith today at 847.466.1099 to discuss your case with an experienced Schaumburg wrongful termination attorney.